Studying

 The "Reset repetition and lapse count" option, if enabled, will set the review and failure counters for the card back to zero.
 It does not remove the review history that is shown at the bottom of the card info screen.

 • Suspend Card / Note: Hides a card or all of the note’s cards from review until they are manually unsuspended (by clicking the suspend button in the browser).
 This is useful if you want to avoid reviewing the note for some time, but don’t want to delete it.
-With the old scheduler, if cards were in learning when they are suspended, they are moved back to the new card queue or review queue prior to being suspended.

 • Options: Edit the options for the current deck.